 Matt Striker changed the conversation to a lighter topic: ribs and practical jokes.

-"Tommy [Dreamer] used to have someone prank call me all the time.
-I still think it was Lou ‘Sign Guy’ Dudley, Lou D’Angeli, but he would have someone call me and pretend, gosh," Striker changes his voice, "he had to put this voice on and he said that he used to wrestle in the South, and he was hoping to get hooked in WWE and could I talk to Johnny Ace (John Laurinaitis, Head of Talent Relations) for him?’"
+"Tommy [Dreamer] used to have someone prank call me constantly.
+I still think it was Lou ‘Sign Guy’ Dudley, Lou D’Angeli, but he would have someone call me and pretend, gosh," Striker changes his voice, "he had to put this voice on and he said that he used to wrestle in the South, and he was hoping to get hooked in WWE and could I talk to Johnny Ace (John Laurinaitis, former Head of Talent Relations) for him?’"

 "At first, I thought it was some Southern guy or Ray Candy.
 I didn’t know who it is!
 The calls would come for months.
 Then finally, in a locker room somewhere, I heard Tommy snickering, like in a corner.
 That’s when I finally realized months later that he had someone pranking me the whole time.
 So there you go!